Our Identity in Christ Bible Study

 Developing Personal Identity

 The best way to develop a personal identity based on what God says about us is to use Scripture as our knowledge bowl.
-The Bible is a practical book and has answers for almost any question you could ask.
+The Bible is a practical book and has answers to almost any question you could ask.
 Now, it’s not Google so it won’t neatly order the results for you in descending order.
 Instead, it will take time and effort on your part.

 Do you want to know how to be a better wife?
 The Bible offers many lessons both in expository text and through the examples of biblical couples.